lebelinoz/ci-factor_model/README.md

 Some basic tools for creating and analysing synthetic portfolio

-Testing by using Git from home.
+Testing GitHub + various IDE by using Git from different machines